mharis-ai/mharis-ai/README.md

 📍 **Main ML & AI Learning Progress:**
 [ml-ai-learning-journey](https://github.com/mharis-ai/ml-ai-learning-journey)

-This is where I document my full 36-week journey — from Python fundamentals to Generative AI.
+This is where I document my full 75-week journey — from Python fundamentals all the way to advanced Generative AI and Large Language Models.
 Each phase is built from scratch, practiced hands-on, and committed with clarity, consistency, and engineering discipline.

 ---